-As they plan out the deployment their population on the map of earth, the map shown is of Earth today, not as it would have been at a time pre-language humans.
-A visible example is of Tasmania's disconnection from Australia which occurred only 10,000 years ago.
+As the deployment of the fleet's population is planed out on Earth's map, the map shown is of Earth today, not as it would have been at a time of pre-language humans.
+A visible example is of Tasmania's disconnection from Australia, which occurred only 10,000 years ago.
 See more »

 [while the Final Five make preparations to download knowledge of Resurrection Technology to the Cylon Colony]

 Not to rush you or anything, but you are keeping two entire civilizations waiting!

 The aired TV Version: 95:52 min NTSC (not including credits) The Extended Version: 103:16 min NTSC (not including credits) Difference: 7 minutes and 24 seconds in 8 scenes.
 On both DVD and Blu-ray, Parts 1 and 2 can be viewed as one seamless whole that contains 11 minutes and 30 seconds material not in the aired episodes.
 See more »

 BSG was never a well planned series.
 Creator Ronald Moore himself said in an interview that nothing was planned out in the beginning and every time an episode was written, brainstorming had to be done to get the plot going on forward.
 As expected, the writers plugged in a number of plot lines, but there are still holes in the plot that you can ram a rhino into it and you won't even get a dent.
 Many numerous plot lines are completely ignored (the cult of Baltar is one example).
 Many plot lines are resolved in a very slip shod manner that had me going "Is this for real or is this some sort of early April fools joke?!??"
 Oh and the preaching of the last 15 minutes.
 It just would not end!
 Moore just kept going on and on about how technology can be the end of us all.
 About how people relying on technology are on a brink.
 It was *very* irritating to say the least.